Rudolf Wagner-Régeny

 After the close of World War II, Rudolf Wagner-Régeny opted for East instead of West Germany.
-He was director of the Rostock Hochschule für Musik from 1947 to 1950.
+He was director of the Rostock University of Music and Theatre from 1947 to 1950.
 In 1950 he was appointed as a professor of composition at the (East) Berlin Hochschule für Musik and at the Academy of Arts.
 He continued to work there until illness prevented it in 1968.

 As a composer, Wagner-Regény wrote numerous symphonic works and chamber works.
 He composed 12 operas of which Die Bürger von Calais (1936, libretto by Neher), Johanna Balk (1938), Das Bergwerk zu Falun (1958, after ETA Hoffmann) (cf. "The Mines of Falun") and Prometheus (1959) are considered his best work.
 His 1958 ballet Tristan is also greatly admired.
 He struggled to find a musical language distinct from the extremes of modernism but without any association with fascist aesthetics.
 His early compositions were inspired by Busoni, Kurt Weill and Schoenberg.
 His theatre collaborations with Neher and Bertolt Brecht were also of importance for the development of his style.
 After composing works along traditional lines, he adopted his own twelve-tone serial technique in 1950.
 In their transparency and austerity, his stage works follow the music theatre of Weill and Hanns Eisler and somewhat parallel those of Boris Blacher.